Linaro/lava/doc/v2/first-job.rst

 XML-RPC Job Submission
 ======================

-:ref:`lava_tool` is a wrapper around the XML-RPC API with helpers for personal usage.
+:ref:`lavacli` is a wrapper around the XML-RPC API with helpers for personal usage.
 The XML-RPC API itself supports a variety of queries and operations which can assist in creating a frontend to LAVA which can automate the submission of test jobs.